XENON1T/pax/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-processor for Analyzing XENON1T could always use more documentation, whether as part of the
-official processor for Analyzing XENON1T docs, in docstrings, or even on the web in blog posts,
+pax could always use more documentation, whether as part of the official pax docs, in docstrings, or even on the wiki.
-articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~